isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 	<li style="line-height:1.5;"><a href="#FAQ">Frequently Asked Questions</a></li>
 </ol>

-Travellers intending to leave Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
+Travellers intending to <b>leave</b> Singapore to a VTL country/region, must check with the authorities of their desired destination on the prevailing entry requirements of the destination, and to exercise care and caution, especially when travelling with children.
 For all departure-related advisories, please visit the <a href="/departing/overview" target="_blank">"Departing from Singapore"</a> page .

 <div id="Eligibility"></div>